xRoier/Harmonic/docs/README.md

 ## Custom message

-To add your own custom message, you need to write a message class, then rengister the message class when you call `UseHarmonic`
+To add your own custom message, you need to write a message class, then register the message class when you call `UseHarmonic`

 for example: